Valeri4n/Chia-Farm-Tools/storage-management/README.md

 ### Auto Add fstab Entries
 `type=ext4; for i in {"",{a..z}}; do for j in {a..z}; do echo "/dev/sd$i$j /mnt/sd$i$j $type defaults,nofail 0 0"|sudo tee -a /etc/fstab; done; done`

 I have found the `nofail` option to be an important addition in ubuntu if there is potential for a drive to not be present when booting.
-Sometimes ubuntu will boot into emergency mode until the offending fstab entry is removed if a drive isn't present.
+Sometimes ubuntu will boot into recovery mode until the offending fstab entry is removed if a drive isn't present.
 Adding `nofail` prevents this and allows normal booting, in my experience.
 ### Auto Add Chia Plot Directories
 `server=/mnt; for i in {"",{a..z}}; do for j in {a..z}; do echo "${server}/sd$i$j added to chia plots config.yaml file"; chia plots add -d ${server}/sd$i$j; done; done`